ThierrySans/CSCC09/work/hw1/README.md

 - all icons, images and other design elements are appropriately credited in `credits.html`.
 - all code found online and adapted are appropriately credited as comments

-You must commit your final version of the code on the `master` branch Github repository created through Github Classroom.
+You must commit your final version of the code on the `master` branch Github repository created through Classroom 50.
 It is strongly encourager to use your Github repo to commit commit early and push often your code.

 ## Designing the UI